danyaberezun/KEEPs/README.md

 Gadt inference would be useful to infer bounds for bare types as well.
 Bare types are the types with omitted type parameters.
-They are designed to use in a cases like this:
+They are designed to use in cases like this:

 ```Kotlin
 fun <T> foo(l: Collection<T>) {